rodrigoquijarro/CreateYourOwnContainer/README.md

 ![](images/limits1.png)

+Performance can be controled by how much each container consume and playing with the cgroup rules.
+Orchestrator like Openshift and Kubernetes perform the this tasks throgh interfaces.

 ## Benchmark [ Your container, host machine, LXC, Docker ]

 - I benchmarked on cpu, memory, fileio, threading using the following commands respectively: